CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that clearly defines its role as an orchestrator for end-to-end CVE remediation workflows.
-It excels in all dimensions: specific actions are enumerated, natural trigger terms are abundant, both 'what' and 'when' are explicitly addressed, and the 'DO NOT use' section with routing guidance to alternative skills is a best practice for minimizing conflict risk.
-The description is well-structured and actionable for skill selection.
+It excels in all dimensions: specific actions are enumerated, natural trigger terms are abundant, both 'what' and 'when' are explicitly addressed, and the 'DO NOT use for' section with redirects to alternative skills makes it highly distinctive and conflict-resistant.

 DimensionReasoningScore